 The reality of your circumstances is that your dog is not as important as the property you own; it is certainly not any more important than your children.
 That's not even to mention how your circumstances after the divorce, as well as where you end up physically in mentally in your ability to parent your children, are all more important than anything that happens with your dog, as well.
 I know this makes it seem like I have no heart or that I am unsympathetic to you if you are very concerned with the outcome of your case concerning your dog.
 However, I am telling you these things to offer you a reality check before you start your divorce and begin to focus on the wrong issues.

 That is not to say that you should not consider the future of your dog, either.
-Like I said earlier, your dog can certainly be a member of your family and can be an important part of your life.
-It becomes more difficult for you to balance those needs with other more pressing means in your divorce, but you can always take the time to plan out issues related to your dog for after the divorce.
+Like I said earlier, your dog can certainly be a member of your family and can be an essential part of your life.
+It becomes more difficult for you to balance those needs with other more pressing means in your divorce, but you can always take the time to plan out issues related to your dog after the divorce.
 Like with other issues related to your divorce, I would recommend that you begin to work out these issues with your spouse as quickly as possible at the beginning of your case.
 Why not take the time to figure out what you want to do with your dog and then move on to other important subjects like those dealing with your property and your children?